 IRCC Settlement Funds for Canadian Immigrants

-A couple who are immigrating to Canada must have a combined sum of CAD $16, 135 in settlement funds.
-Basically, you must add an additional CAD $3, 492 in savings for every additional household member who moves to Canada with you.
+A couple who are immigrating to Canada must have a combined sum of CAD $16, 449 in settlement funds.
+Basically, you must add an additional CAD $3, 560 in savings for every additional dependant family member even if they don't move to Canada with you.

 It’s important to note that the number of family members includes both accompanying and non-accompanying dependents.
 That means even if your spouse or children don’t immigrate to Canada with you, your savings must still reflect their share.